qrtl/sst-custom/sale_order_import/README.rst

 Configuration
 =============

 -  User should belong to 'Data Import Log' group.
-Adjust the user access right settings from `Settings > Users > (the user) > Access Rights > Technical Settings`.
+Adjust the user access right settings from Settings > Users > (the user) > Access Rights > Technical Settings.
 -  Select default journals ('Invoice Journal' and 'Payment Journal') in "Sales Import Defaults" screen.
 The values are used to propose journals in "Import Sale Order" wizard.

 Usage
 =====

-Go to `Data Import > Import Sales Order` to import sales data in `.csv` format.
-Go to `Import > Data Import Log` to find the import history / error log.
+Go to Data Import > Import Sales Order to import sales data in .csv format.
+Go to Import > Data Import Log to find the import history / error log.

 Bug Tracker
 ===========